JayBuckley7/javaChatServerClient/README.md

 **Authors:** Jacob Buckley
 <pre>
-small java.net chat server and client right now the client only flushes when it sends data which leads to really odd message orders.
+small java.net chat server and client not super working atm, client is reciving all msgs but client thread is having a hard time pulling them

 ToDo:
+learn multithreading princibles
-need to either multi-thread the client to continiously flush or set up some kinda timer system. make it pretty and formal. setup maven efficiently
+make it pretty and formal.
+setup maven efficiently.
-Integrate into my uno project
+Integrate into my uno project.

 </pre>